Home • 09/25/2024

 Before placing the flowers in any water, cutting the stems at a 45° angle about 1/2 to 1 inch from the bottom is essential.
 This step helps the plants take in more water, which allows the flowers last longer in turn.
 The diagonal cut has a greater surface area for absorption than a straight-across trim.

-When trimming the flowers, it is vital to use a sharp tool, such as a freshly-sharpened knife or gardening shears.
+When trimming the stems, it is vital to use a sharp tool, such as a freshly-sharpened knife or gardening shears.
 Dull implements can crush the cells within the stems and prevent them from taking in enough water.
-Every time the water needs changing or the bottom of the stem becomes discolored, make another cut at the same angle and length.
+Make sure to measure the stems beside your vase so you know how much to cut so that they fit perfectly.

 3. Remove Any Leaves and Loose Petals